SumiSastri/typescript-with-react/node-ts/readme.md

 #### Class extension and the super method
 Classes can be extended.
 Once extended the new extended class must be instatiated.
 In the new instance of the class all the props and methods of the parent class.
 To execute the constructor method, the super method is declared after the constructor method.
-Super calls upon the constructor method of the class that it extends
+Super calls upon the constructor method of the class that it extends.

 ```
 class Teacher {